hwoy/52/Readme.md

-### 52 is a some kind of card game.
+### 52 is a kind of card game.
-- Coded by C++11
+- C++11 implementation
 - auto, rang-for, lambda, final, override, std::any_of, std::all_of
 - Some ISO C++17 feature (std::string_view) [gcc v.7/clang v.4]
-- Unlucky, considered low speed cuz virtual function in loop
+- Unlucky, considered low performance becuz virtual function in loop

 ### How to play